 "The Year without Pants"

-An engaging report on the inner workings of Automattic (the creators of WordPress.com), revealing unique methods of building a productive remote culture and employee onboarding systems in a fully distributed global company.
+An engaging account of the inner workings of Automattic (the creators of WordPress.com), revealing methods of building a productive remote culture and employee onboarding systems in a fully distributed global company.

 "Leading From Anywhere"

-Research-based and real-world case studies demonstrating practical strategies for onboarding and integrating new employees in remote work environments, with a focus on building trust and maintaining high performance.
+Research-based strategies and real-world case studies demonstrating practical approaches to onboarding and integrating new employees in remote work environments, with a focus on building trust and maintaining high performance.